Hardee's: History

 Wilber Hardee (1918–2008) opened his namesake restaurant in Greenville, North Carolina, on September 3, 1960.
 After a year of success, Wilber decided to look into expanding his restaurant and opening another location so he met with James Gardner and Leonard Rawls to discuss doing so.
-Shortly thereafter, the first company store was opened in Rocky Mount, North Carolina, in May 1961 by James Carson Gardner and Leonard Rawls on McDonald Street on North Church Street in Rocky Mount, known within the chain as building number 1.
+Shortly thereafter, the first company store was opened in Rocky Mount, North Carolina, in May 1961 by James Carson Gardner and Leonard Rawls at 329 North Church Street in Rocky Mount, known within the chain as building number 1.
 That location was demolished in 2007 and replaced with a veterans' park named for Jack Laughery, a former Hardee's chairman and military veteran.

 According to Wilber Hardee, Gardner and Rawls won a controlling share of the company from him during a game of poker.
 After realizing that he had lost control over his namesake company, Hardee sold his remaining shares to them as well.

 However, this story has been disputed by Gardner & Rawls, who bought out Wilber Hardee and began establishing franchises in 1961.
 According to Jack Laughery, CEO of Hardee's from 1975 to 1990, "Leonard put together an organization with relatively little capital.
 If it weren't for him and Jim Gardner, there wouldn't be anything of Hardee's Food Systems."

 Rawls and Gardner sold their first franchises to a small group of longtime friends and acquaintances who formed their own companies and over time, built hundreds more franchised locations.
 Hardee's Food Systems went public in 1963 with Rawls as president.
 Gardner, who was vice president, had political ambitions and left the company when he was elected to the United States House of Representatives in 1966.

-The 1964 menu included hamburger for 15 cents, cheeseburgers for 20 cents, french fries for 10 cents, apple turnovers for 15 cents, milk for 12 cents, coffee for 10 cents, soft drinks for 10 cents, and milkshakes (chocolate-strawberry-vanilla) for 20 cents.
+The 1964 menu included hamburger for 15 cents, cheeseburgers for 20 cents, french fries for 10 cents, apple turnovers for 15 cents, milk for 12 cents, coffee for 10 cents, soft drinks for 10 cents, and milkshakes (chocolate, strawberry, vanilla) for 20 cents.
 Strawberry milkshakes were created from vanilla by addition of a berry syrup which had to be mixed with a spindle.